 HiPic is an image processing software for high performance CCD cameras.
-It is mainly designed for use in combination with the ORCA (C4742-9x b/w) digital cameras and the C4880 cooled CCD cameras, but it can also be used with standard analog video cameras (CCIR or EIA standard)and CMOS X-ray flat panel sensors.
+It can be used in combination with most of Hamamatsus digital cameras like the the ORCA (C4742-9x b/w), ORCA II cameras and the C4880 cooled CCD cameras, C8800 and C9100 cameras, standard analog video cameras (CCIR or EIA standard) and CMOS X-ray flat panel sensors.